processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 ### `validateParameters()`
 ##### Examples
-Example of a missing parameter:
+Example of a Missing Parameter:
 ````JavaScript
 arc(1, 1, 10.5, 10);
 // FES will generate the following message in the console:
 // > 🌸 p5.js says: It looks like arc() received an empty variable in spot #4 (zero-based index).
 If not intentional, this is often a problem with scope: [https://p5js.org/examples/data-variable-scope.html]. [http://p5js.org/reference/#p5/arc]
 // > 🌸 p5.js says: It looks like arc() received an empty variable in spot #5 (zero-based index).
 If not intentional, this is often a problem with scope: [https://p5js.org/examples/data-variable-scope.html]. [http://p5js.org/reference/#p5/arc]
 ````
-Example of a type mismatch:
+Example of a Type Mismatch:
 ````JavaScript
 arc('1', 1, 10.5, 10, 0, Math.PI, 'pie');
 // FES will generate the following message in the console: